 Requirement 3(3)(d)

 The Assessment Team found consumer care documentation did not reflect the timely identification of, and response to changes in the health status of consumers.
 The Assessment Team presented evidence of one consumer whose deterioration in respiratory function was not recognised and responded to in a timely manner resulting in hospitalisation.
 Documentation demonstrated a delay in contacting the consumer’s general practitioner following the onset of symptoms and did not demonstrate medical assessment was completed.
 A referral to Residential In-Reach services was made several days later with a transfer to hospital required.
 Staff did not demonstrate sufficient understanding of how to recognise and respond to deterioration for the consumer.
-The consumer’s representative was dissatisfied with the services management of the deterioration
+The consumer’s representative was dissatisfied with the services management of the deterioration.

 The Approved Provider submitted a written response with clarifying information and documentation including progress notes, early warning detection tools and staff education documentation.
 The Approved Provider submitted an action plan and education plan demonstrating the actions planned and completed to address the improvements.
 Actions include reviewing and updating consumer assessment and care planning documentation, care consultations with consumers and representatives, review of referral processes, increased support from Residential In-Reach and staff training and education in recognising and responding to deterioration and escalating patient safety concerns.